 Calling all breakfast enthusiasts and granola connoisseurs!
-Eleven Madison Park’s Granola is officially the best granola I’ve ever had in my life.
+Eleven Madison Park’s granola is officially the best granola I’ve ever had in my life.

-Quick Ingredient Notes
+Quick Ingredient Highlights

 - Old-fashioned rolled oats are the classic choice, providing good texture and flavor.
 You can experiment with quick oats for a denser granola or steel-cut oats for a chewier experience.

-- Coconut chips: I like Bob’s Red Mill Unsweetened Coconut Flakes — any brand will work, but definitely buy unsweetened, as there’s plenty of sugar in here already.
+- Coconut chips: I like Bob’s Red Mill Unsweetened Coconut Flakes—any brand will work, but definitely buy unsweetened, as there’s plenty of sugar in here already.

 How To Make Eleven Madison Park’s Granola